AndersenLab/PEmRNA-seq-nf/README.md

 # PEmRNA-seq-nf

-A Nextflow pipeline used for quantification and quanlity control for PE mRNA-seq data.
+A Nextflow pipeline used for quantification and quality control for PE mRNA-seq data.

 ## Execution of pipeline using Nextflow
 ```